A 17th-century medieval book of magic first described Valak the demon as "a Boy with angels wings, riding on a 2 headed Dragon."

 Valak In History

-The first known reference to that name, centuries upon centuries before the Warrens, comes from a medieval grimoire entitled The Clavicule of Solomon or the Lesser Key of Solomon.
-Professor Owen Davies describes grimoires as ” books that contain a mix of spells, conjurations, natural secrets and ancient wisdom” and the Clavicule indeed describes itself as a guide to “the ceremonial art of commanding spirits both good and evil.”
+The first known reference to that name, centuries upon centuries before the Warrens, comes from a 17th-century grimoire titled Clavicula Salomonis Regis, or the The Key of Solomon.
+University of Hertfordshire Professor Owen Davies, an expert of the history of ghosts and witchcraft, describes grimoires as “books that contain a mix of spells, conjurations, natural secrets and ancient wisdom,” and Solomon indeed describes itself as a guide to “the ceremonial art of commanding spirits both good and evil.”

 The Solomon referenced in this particular grimoire’s title is the same King Solomon of Old Testament fame.
 The biblical Solomon was renowned for his wisdom and, at some point around the second century B.C., the idea spread that the king’s realm of knowledge had also included certain secrets of astrology and magic.
 The grimoire bearing his name lists the 72 demons that the king supposedly vanquished during his reign, providing readers with their names and instructions for expelling them.